×

 "Flex Ltd (Singapore), Jabil Inc. (USA), Celestica Inc. (Canada), Sanmina Corporation (USA), TE Connectivity (Switzerland), Integer Holdings Corporation (USA), Plexus Corp.
 (USA), West Pharmaceutical Services, Inc. (USA), Consort Medical Plc (UK), Gerresheimer AG (Germany), Nortech Systems, Inc. (USA), Heraeus Holding GmbH (Germany), Memry Corporation (USA), Molex LLC (USA), Kimball Electronics (USA), Phillips-Medisize Corporation (USA), Creganna Medical (Ireland), Eurofins Scientific (Luxembourg), Sterigenics International LLC (USA), Teleflex Medical OEM (USA), Symmetry Medical Inc. (USA), WuXi AppTec (China), Synecco (Ireland), Viant Medical (USA), Nelson Laboratories, LLC (USA), and Other Active Players."

-Global Medical Device Outsourcing Market Segment Analysis:
+Medical Device Outsourcing Market Segment Analysis:

 The Global Medical Device Outsourcing Market is Segmented into Service, Application, and Region.